MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 ::: moniker-end
 ::: moniker range="sc-vmm-2019"
 4. In **IP Address range**, configure the starting and ending IP address.
-Specify the IPv6 address pool if you are using the IPv6 address space.
+Specify the IPv6 address pool if you're using the IPv6 address space.
     >[!NOTE]
     > Don't use the first IP address of your available subnet.
 For example, if your available subnet is from .1 to .254, start your range at .2 or greater.
     >